 Although Graduate Outcomes is a population survey in practice, it is inevitable that there is some under-coverage: some graduates cannot be surveyed, perhaps because their contact details were unavailable, or because they are seriously ill, or have died.
 We call the list of all cases we can include, the “sampling frame”.
 Using the coverage criteria outlined above, a sampling frame is developed for each collection year.
 This contains contact details (email addresses, phone numbers and in rare cases residential addresses) for all graduates eligible to take part in the survey.

 A bespoke data collection portal (the ‘Graduate Outcomes provider portal’) enables the collection of contact details to be used for the sampling frame.
 Contact details for graduates are supplied by providers using this portal.
 Using the eligibility criteria (as defined under survey coverage), a population file containing unique identifiers for all graduates in coverage is made available to each provider in the portal.
-For those providers who return student data to HESA, the population file is automatically generated from it.
+For those providers who return student data to HESA, the population file is automatically generated from that data.
 For other providers, i.e. FECs in England and Northern Ireland, the information for the population file will be taken from the appropriate student data collection (the Individualised Learner Record (ILR) in England and the Consolidated Data Return (CDR) from the Department for the Economy Northern Ireland (DfENI)).
 HESA supplies a separate report to provide the relevant derived fields which will support providers in identifying graduates for inclusion in this return.

 Once the Graduate Outcomes data collection portal opens, providers begin uploading contact details for graduates, one cohort at a time, based on dates provided in data collection schedule.
 A quality assurance period runs from when the collection system opens until the ‘final updates’ deadline.
 This is the process in which a provider’s contact details submissions are validated on the provider portal to ensure they are of sufficient quality for use.
 This is facilitated by a set of quality rules developed by HESA, alongside providers’ own activity to ensure contact details are useable and accurate.
 Contact details should be continuously updated (if necessary) during the survey field period.